This couples therapy app convinced my husband to do more chores

 The first round of reading materials and lessons were not quite suited for my husband and I, because they were very focused on affection and appreciation for one another, which is not an issue for us.
 So I reached out to our coach, Munni.
 Coaches on the platform are contractors who are paid an hourly wage.
 Some are social workers, though the coaches are not necessarily licensed mental health care professionals.
 I tell her that we fight over chores fairly consistently, especially who does them and when.
 Within 24 hours, she texts me and lets me know that she has added three lesson plans she thinks would benefit us: one on how to communicate our feelings, a quiz rating our own cleaning priorities against what we perceive our partner’s priorities to be, and an exercise on how to divide chores.

-Through the quiz, my husband and I realize that perhaps we have over-estimated how much we were asking of each other.
+Through the quiz, my husband and I realize that perhaps we have overestimated how much we were asking of each other.
 Then we set about making and dividing up the chores—something we had previously been reluctant to do for inexplicable reasons.
 The exercise has us rank each chore on a one to five scale, from most willing to do to most hated.
 Some of these were easily divided.
 I like to clean with cleaning products, whereas my husband likes to put books away and hang up clothes.
-Then, there was just a remaining list of activities we both felt neutral about and we divided those tasks as well.
+Then, there was just a remaining list of activities we both felt neutral about, and we divided those tasks as well.

 Not enough time has passed for me to know how effective this will be or whether we’ll fall into old habits immediately.
 But this little exercise helped elucidate a battle I’ve been fighting with him for years in tangible terms.
 It was my belief that I frequently get bogged down doing the cooking, cleaning the kitchen, and washing the dishes, while he watches TikTok.
 The list reflected that I tend to get saddled with more of the daily cleaning than he does.
 Previously, when I would tell him this was the case, he’d be like, nah.
 Here was irrefutable evidence.